vol III chap 10 sect 3

 2017: “Two weeks after the Nobel announcement in October and almost two months before this lecture, we announced the first observation of a merger of a neutron star binary system.
 This was also the first gravitational wave event to have electromagnetic counterparts observed in a large variety of astronomical instruments.”

 2017: Observation of one more black hole merger event (GW170814); “for the first time this was also observed in the Virgo detector near Pisa in Italy.
 Virgo is a collaboration of France, Italy, Netherlands, Poland and Hungary.” … “ Virgo, in this detection, not only gives independent confirmation of the LIGO black hole merger detections but improves markedly the ability to triangulate.
 This is a precursor to also adding KAGRA in Japan and LIGO-India detectors to the network.”
-RELATED TO VISIBLE THOUGHT.

 1994: A new structure for the project is proposed around the LIGO Laboratory by unifying the Caltech and MIT efforts, by developing two distant instruments in Hanford, Washington and Livingston, Louisiana, and by integrating new members to the existing staff.

-2003: A proposal to the NSF of the Advanced LIGO plan is submitted where a research and development program is presented and approved, implying that the initial LIGO sensitivity of the gravitational wave detector are improved, and the background noise levels are reduced.
+2003: A proposal to the NSF of the Advanced LIGO plan is submitted where a research and development program is presented and approved, implying that the initial LIGO sensitivity of the gravitational wave detector is improved, and the background noise levels are reduced.
 Potential sources of gravitational waves are searched in mergers of binary black holes, a black hole and a neutron star, and binary neutron star systems.

 RELATED TO MUTUAL LEARNING.